 Gilead Rupe, founder of Lexington, established a ferry on the Missouri River in 1822.
 In 1823 Lexington became the county of seat of Lafayette County and grew quickly.
 By the 1830s and 1840s Lexington became a bustling and prosperous merchant hub and during this time became the largest city west of St. Louis.

 The Aull brothers established the first mercantile store in 1822 and the business soon grew into a chain of stores in the area that also established stores in Independence, Liberty, and Westport.
 The Aull brothers soon had competition as many other merchants began setting up shop in the growing city.
 They were soon joined by planters and farmers who specialized in growing, hemp, tobacco, and raising cattle.
-Working the hemp and tobacco fields required slave labor, which led to the county to have one of the largest slave populations in the state.
+Working the hemp and tobacco fields required enslaved labor, which led to the county to have one of the largest enslaved populations in the state.

 Because of Lexington's popularity as a trading hub in the mid-19th century, it became a mecca for trappers, settlers, and emigrants making their way west.
 The Santa Fe, Oregon, California, and Mormon trails all began in this part of western Missouri, and because of Lexington's trading background, many merchants and outfitters had established their shops to service these travelers.
 Rope walks, slaughter houses, a foundry and a furniture factory were among the early Lexington industries.
 In the 1840s Russell, Majors and Waddell, the largest trading firm in the West, established their headquarters on Lexington's Main Street.
 In the 1850s these three men had 3500 wagons carrying goods from Missouri to Sacramento, Denver, and other points of interest in the western frontier.